cloudbloc/cloudbloc/README.md

 ---

-### 🧱 What is CloudBloc?
+### 🧱 What is Cloudbloc?

-CloudBloc is a suite of **Terraform + Kubernetes modules** (“blocs”) that give you clean, opinionated, self-hosted replacements for common SaaS.
+Cloudbloc is a suite of **Terraform + Kubernetes modules** (“blocs”) that give you clean, opinionated, self-hosted replacements for common SaaS.

 * **Ship quickly** with sane defaults
 * **Customize infinitely** to fit your stack